 Want to promote your business with PR and need more help?
 Why not book a PR Clinic session with me?

-These are easy to book online and cost just £145 and are the most cost-effective way to get my 1-2-1 help.
+These are easy to book online and cost just £100.
+They are the most cost-effective way to get my 1-2-1 help.

-These popular Clinic sessions are 90-minute consultancy sessions (usually taken as an initial 60 minutes followed by a 30-minute session at a later date) in which I’ll share my tips and advice on how to leverage the stories in your business.
+These popular Clinic sessions are 60-minute consultancy sessions in which I’ll share my tips and advice on how to leverage the stories in your business.

 The result?
 I’ll provide you with a clear idea of how to move forward with pitching yourself to the media – I can review and help you fine-tune your press release, recommend media titles to target and give you further ideas on how to maximise the potential impact of your PR efforts.